 Rackham deadline: mid March; WS deadline: early November

 For women who are citizens of countries in what was once the “Orient” (Eastern countries in the region extending from Turkey on the west to Japan and the Philippines on the East).
 Students must not be a permanent resident or citizen of the US; must not be married to a permanent resident or citizen of the US; must intend to return to their native country upon receipt of degree and devote themselves to a professional career.
-Must have completed two full terms of graduate work at U-M. Scholarship includes a stipend of $15,200 for Fall and Winter, tuition and fees, and GradCare.
+Must have completed two full terms of graduate work at U-M. Scholarship includes a stipend for Fall and Winter, tuition and fees, and GradCare.